scottjanssen/TechEx/docs/index.md

 | /timeseries USD 2 | This test grabs all historical conversion data for the USD from November 5th, 2017 to November 8th, 2017.
 If the status response is 200, the test passes. |

 ## UI
+The frontend portion of the TechEx application was built using React JS components from the open source react compenent library, Material UI.
+On the main page, the user should be able to interact with the screen using a series of dropdowns, buttons, and text fields.
+The dropdowns are used to select currencies to convert or for trading scenarios.
+The buttons are for completion of conversions or to toggle the view of various trading scenarios.
+The textfield is used as the amount inputted by the user to convert between currencies.